-We only consider the matrix-vector $\mathrm{B}\vec{t}$ in \ref{equa:QS} as the linear combination of bitvectors while it is the inner products of the row vectors of $\mathrm{B}$ and test vector $\vec t$ that determine the maximum of $\mathrm{B}\vec{t}$.
-The bitvectors as columns in matrix $\mathrm{B}$ is designed for the internal nodes rather than the leaf nodes in \ref{alg:QS}.
+We regard the matrix-vector $\mathrm{L}\mathbf{t}$ in \ref{equa:QS} as the linear combination of bitvectors while it is the inner products of the row vectors of $\mathrm{L}$ and test vector $\mathbf{t}$ that determine the maximum in $\mathrm{L}\mathbf{t}$.
+The bitvectors as columns in matrix $\mathrm{L}$ is designed for the internal nodes rather than the leaf nodes in \ref{alg:QS}.

-We need to design vectors to represent the leaf node as a row vector and ensure that the inner product of the leaf vector and the test vector is equal to the number of the internal nodes in the path from the root node to this leaf node if the input instance can visit this leaf node.
+We need to design vectors from the row perspetive to charaterize the leaf node.
+Once the input instance can visit a leaf node $l\in\mathcal{L}$, the inner product of the $l$'s row vector and the signed test vector is requied to be equal to the number of the internal nodes in $l$'s decision path.

-We represent the leaf nodes as a row vector in \ref{leaf-vector}.
-And we use inner product to model the Boolean interactions of features of each path in decision trees. \begin{defi} The representation vector for a leaf node is a ternary vector.
-It has $+1$ for true nodes on the path to the root, $-1$ for false nodes on this path, and $0$ for all other internal nodes. \end{defi} We defined the signed matrix to describe the stricture of the binary decision tree as \ref{signed-matrx}. \begin{defi} The signed path matrix $\mathrm{P}$ of a decision tree is composed of its leaf representation vectors, arranged as row vectors. \end{defi} For a decision tree, its signed matrix $\mathrm{P}$ is tightly related with the right matrix \ref{def:right-vec} and the left matrix \ref{def:left-vec}:
+We define the leaf vectors in \ref{leaf-vector}.
+And we use inner product to model the Boolean interactions of features of each path in decision trees. \begin{defi} The leaf vector is a ternary row vector, where $+1$s, $-1$s, $0$s are for false nodes on its decision path, true nodes on its decision path, the rest of internal nodes, respectively. \end{defi} We defined the path matrix to describe the structure of the binary decision tree as \ref{signed-matrx}. \begin{defi} The path matrix $\mathrm{P}$ of a decision tree is composed of its leaf vectors as rows. \end{defi} For a decision tree, its path matrix $\mathrm{P}$ is equal to the difference of the left matrix $\mathrm{L}$ and the right matrix $\mathrm{R}$ or their complement matrices:

 It is simple to prove that the signed matrix $\mathrm{P}$ is of full column rank by reduction.